kerl/kerl/README.md

 easy installations to new destinations (without complete rebuilding) and easy switches between Erlang/OTP installations.

-By default, kerl downloads source tarballs from the [official Erlang website](https://www.erlang.org), but you can tell kerl to download tarballs of Erlang source code from the tags pushed to the [official source code](https://github.com/erlang/otp) by setting `KERL_BUILD_BACKEND=git`
+By default, kerl downloads source tarballs from the [official repository tags](https://github.com/erlang/otp/tags) but you can tell kerl to download from the [official Erlang website](https://www.erlang.org/downloads) by setting `KERL_BUILD_BACKEND=tarball`.
+However this website does not use HTTPS and is down more often than Github.

 You can also install directly from a raw git repository by using the `kerl build git <git_url> <git_version> <build_name>` syntax.